docker/docs/content/desktop/use-desktop/resource-saver.md

 trigger an exit from Resource Saver mode as Docker Desktop can serve such commands without unnecessarily waking up the Linux VM.

->**Note**
+> **Note**
 >
-> Exit from Resource Saver mode occurs automatically when containers run.
-Exit
+> Docker Desktop exits the Resource Saver mode automatically when it needs to.
+> Commands that cause an exit from Resource Saver take a little longer to execute
-> may take a few seconds (~3 to 10 secs) as Docker Desktop restarts the Linux VM.
+> (about 3 to 10 seconds) as Docker Desktop restarts the Linux VM.
-> It's generally faster on Mac and Linux, and a bit slower on Windows (with Hyper-V).
+> It's generally faster on Mac and Linux, and slower on Windows with Hyper-V.
 > Once the Linux VM is restarted, subsequent container runs occur immediately as usual.

 ## Resource Saver mode versus Pause